visit-dav/visit/src/doc/data_into_visit/VTKFormat.rst

 The ghost zones specify a flag indicating if the zone is a ghost zone or a real zone.
 A one indicates a ghost zone.
 A zero indicates a real zone.
+The ghost zone meta data is stored as CELL_DATA FIELD data.

 Here is an example of specifying ghost zones.